needle4k/needle4k/README.md

   @Inject // Inject components directly into test using standard annotations private EntityManager entityManager;

-  @ObjectUnderTest // Create testet component and inject dependencies into it private UserDao userDao;
+  @ObjectUnderTest // Create tested component and inject dependencies into it private UserDao userDao;

   @Test